 - Always use DDR4 DIMM modules of the same type, size and speed. - Mixed DIMM speeds can be installed.
 However, all DIMMs will run at the speed of the slowest DIMM. - The motherboard will support odd-numbered modules (1 or 3 modules installed).
-However, to achieve the best memory performance, fully populate the motherboard with validated memory modules.
+However, to achieve the best memory performance, a balanced memory population is recommended.